7, Lok Kalyan Marg: History

 Earlier, the Prime Ministers of India lived in their own house or house allotted to them through Parliament, allotment by virtue of being an MP.
 Jawaharlal Nehru took up residence in Teen Murti Bhavan, which used to be the residence of the Commander-in-Chief of the British Indian Army in British India; it was formerly called the Flagstaff House.
 After Nehru's death in 1964, the building was converted to the Nehru Memorial Museum and Library in 1984.

 The next Prime Minister of India Lal Bahadur Shastri chose 10 Janpath as his official residence, where he stayed 1964–1966.
 It was later allotted to the Congress (I) party, though a part of it became biographical museum, Lal Bhadur Shastri Memorial and Museum at 1, Motilal Nehru Place (formerly 10, Janpath), adjacent to the complex.
-The current resident of 10, Janpath is INC interim President, Sonia Gandhi.
+The current resident of 10, Janpath is Former INC President, Sonia Gandhi.

 After the assassination of Indira Gandhi at her 1, Safdarjung Road residence garden while going towards neighbouring 1, Akbar Road office for an interview on 31 October 1984, it was converted into the Indira Gandhi Memorial and Museum.
 Former Chief Justice of India Sudhi Ranjan Das had previously lived at this address before Indira Gandhi.

-Rajiv Gandhi, her son and successor as Prime Minister, along with his wife Sonia Gandhi and children Rahul Gandhi and Priyanka Gandhi, became the first occupant of erstwhile 7, Race Course Road, in 1984.
+Rajiv Gandhi, her son and successor as prime minister, along with his wife Sonia Gandhi and children Rahul Gandhi and Priyanka Gandhi, became the first occupant of the former 7, Race Course Road, in 1984.

 When V. P. Singh became the Prime Minister, the Ministry of Urban Affairs designated 7, Race Course Road premises occupied by Rajiv Gandhi as the permanent residence and office of the Prime Minister of India to ensure that all successive prime ministers were allotted the same house on assuming office.
 A government notification on 30 May 1990, officially designated these bungalows as the official residence of Indian Prime Minister.

 In the 1990s I. K. Gujral and some of his predecessors, used 7, Race Course Road as Prime Minister's Office (PMO).

-The 14th and current Prime Minister of India, Narendra Modi, chose 5, Race Course Road as his residence as the erstwhile 7, Race Course Road was being refurbished at that time, after his predecessor Manmohan Singh had vacated it.
-The erstwhile 7, Race Course Road was chosen as Modi's office.
+The 14th and current Prime Minister of India, Narendra Modi, chose 5, Race Course Road as his residence as the former 7, Race Course Road was being refurbished at that time, after his predecessor Manmohan Singh had vacated it.
+The former 7, Race Course Road was chosen as Modi's office.